 Kriya is a technique or set of practices designed to create a specific evolutionary response; in other words, a set of practices that help us move from one state of consciousness to another.
 The practice of kriya enables subtle and direct changes in the body and mind of the practitioner.
-These techniques include combinations of specific types of breathing, sound, mantra and/or body movement.

 These practices shift us energetically by unlocking the energy channels in our bodies, releasing stagnant energy and clearing old patterns while harmonizing and healing the chakras.
 They can help to shift our mood and strengthen and heal the physical body.

 While practicing kriya, we can start to experience more space in our lives, more joy, more compassion and more peace.
 While karma is action that creates bondage, kriya is action that creates expansion and liberation.

 The purpose of kriya is to take us into deeper states of "shunya," or stillness, void, emptiness.
 Kriya aids in strengthening the nervous system and helps us move into a state of cosmic intelligence and away from the ego.
 It also helps to activate our creative force and unlock our unique gifts, which aligns us with our highest potential

 As we begin to access this deeper wisdom through the practice of kriya, integration with totality occurs.
 This is when we move away from the isolated self into the connection with all.
 We experience the sense that “We are all one."

 Kriya is also used as a tool for people to increase their ability to hold and sustain an increasing energy of kundalini.
 It helps to prepare the body and nervous system to handle or cope with the intensity of this energy.